suited-1/ICEPatrol2/README.md

 - You do not need to run any of the code to see the data
 - You can modify or run the code youself if you wish.
 - This isn't a huge project and I'm just one guy.
 Theres probably mistakes and false positives.
 BE CAREFUL!
+- The file example_profiles.csv is all fake data generated to use for training the neural network that is used to access risk.